sgervase/MLB-HR-Pool/README.md

 ## Configuration

 All pool settings and draft picks are managed in my `config.json` file.
 It's designed to be dynamic based on who joins and what players are selected.
+Below, you can see an example of what my players would look like (if the other participants didn't know ball :)).

 ```json
 {